Colby O'Donis: 2010–present: Later career and Start Over

 In 2010, O'Donis was featured in a song called "What You Waiting For" by Malaysian artist Mizz Nina, which has received extensive airplay in Malaysia and other Southeast Asian countries.
 He released a single, "Texting Flirtation."
 In 2011, O'Donis signed with Z-Entertainment Records and released the digital single "Like Me".
 The music video premiered on February 9, 2012, on YouTube.

 In 2013, after what he described as "a four-year hiatus", O'Donis began working on his second studio album, titled Start Over.
 He released singles "Lean", "Turn This Night Around", "Come Back", "State of Mind", and "Kiss Those Lips" to promote the album.
 Although planned for a release date in early 2014, the album was never released.
 In March 2020, he announced on Instagram that he would be working on new music amidst the COVID-19 pandemic.
 His single "Hold On" was released on March 14.

 Artistry

 O'Donis grew up listening to artists including the Temptations, Luther Vandross, Michael Jackson, and Usher.

 Personal life

 O'Donis and Erin Yvonne, a dancer, actress, and life coach married on November 21, 2016.
-In October 2019, their daughter Alina Cruz was born.
+Their first child, a daughter, was born in October 2019.